Aaron Brooks (American football): Post-playing career

 Earlier in 2008, he announced plans to invest in Southeast Commerce Center, a redevelopment project in his hometown of Newport News.
-In a July 2008 interview, Brooks described plans to redevelop part of downtown Newport News, a city that shares many of the same social problems as New Orleans.
+In a July 2008 interview, Brooks described plans to redevelop part of downtown Newport News.
 The multimillion-dollar investment would be a mixed-use development between Jefferson and Terminal avenues and 33rd and 29th streets in the economically depressed East End area., including 190 town houses, a grocery store and retail offerings.
 Vice Mayor Charles Allen, who has represented the district for 16 years on the Newport News City Council, said that it was "significant that one of our own has taken his resources and other resources to show us that we can do it.
 It's a good day.
 It's a good day for our community."
 Brooks commented, "It's a great opportunity to give back to the community and at the same time let retailers know we don't just have the stigma of being 'bad news,' ... a lot of hard-working, middle-class people that live in the area.
 I'm just trying to make the area better for them."
 As of August 2010, the project had not commenced, but was reported to be back on track after negotiations between Brooks and the city council.
+The project is now known as Brooks Crossing and continues as of 2024.

 In 2014, Brooks was inducted into the New Orleans Saints Hall of Fame, along with former teammate John Carney.
-Special celebrations were drawn including a private party in a New Orleans local social events venue.
-Personalities such as Pharrell Williams, Swizz Beatz, Alicia Keys, Michael Vick and Marcus Vick attended the event.